Mississippi River floods of 2019: Pumping Station Controversy

 The Yazoo Backwater Area is protected from flooding by the Mississippi River Levee along the Mississippi River and the Yazoo Backwater Levee along the Yazoo River.
 Normally, streams within the Yazoo Backwater Area flow into the Yazoo River through the Steele Bayou Drainage Structure and the Little Sunflower River Drainage Structure.
-The Steele Bayou and Little Sunflower River Drainage Structures can discharge up to 19,000 and 8,000 cubic feet per second (540 and 230 cubic meters per second) respectively into the Yazoo River.
 During floods on the Mississippi River, these drainage structures must be closed to prevent backwater flooding from the Mississippi River.
 However, when these structures are closed, rainfall in the Steele Bayou, Deer Creek, Little Sunflower River, and Sunflower River watersheds ponds on the protected side of the levees causing interior flooding.
 When water levels on the river side of the Yazoo Backwater Levee fall below the interior flood level, the drainage structures are opened to permit evacuation of the ponded flood waters.
+With a 1-foot stage difference, the Steele Bayou and Little Sunflower River Drainage Structures can discharge 19,000 and 8,000 cubic feet per second (540 and 230 cubic meters per second) respectively into the Yazoo River.
+Within other constraints, larger stage differences permit significantly higher outflows from these structures.

 The system of flood protection authorized for the Yazoo Backwater Area by the Flood Control Act of 1941 included a pumping system to relieve interior flooding.
 In 2008, the United States Environmental Protection Agency (EPA) blocked construction of a 14,000 cubic feet per second (396 cubic meters per second) pumping station recommended by the United States Army Corps of Engineers (USACE).
 The EPA determined that the proposed pumping station would adversely impact 105 mi2 of wetlands.
 The USACE plan included provisions for reforestation of up to 87 mi2 of developed, low-lying lands that would not be protected from flooding by the proposed pumping station.
 The Yazoo Backwater Inundation Map, With and Without Pump, published by the Mississippi Levee Board, indicates that the proposed pumping station would have reduced water levels by nearly 5 feet in mid-March 2019 and reduced the flooded area by about one-third.